3D Printing Extra Credit

 - Must be original content

-- The 3D printing process can take multiple revisions, you are required to submit a first attempt by milestone 2 but will be allowed to make modifications until the final deadline.
-If you do not submit anything before milestone 2 your submissions will not be considered.
+- The 3D printing process can take multiple revisions, you are required to submit a first attempt by Milestone 2 but you will be allowed to make any modifications until the final deadline of Milestone 3.
+If you miss the Milestone 2 deadline, subsequent submissions will not be considered.

 - Final Submission by Milestone 3